Yoga Therapy In Rishikesh India

 Restorative

 Restorative yoga is designed to encourage relaxation and healing.
-There is typically less movement, instead you spend 20 minutes or so in just a handful of poses.
+There is typically less movement, instead, you spend 20 minutes or so in just a handful of poses.
 Staying in poses for longer ensures you get as much physical benefit as possible.
-Restorative poses are often incorporated in yoga therapy.
+Restorative poses are often incorporated into yoga therapy.

 Vinyasa

-Vinyasa is often referred to as ‘flow yoga’ as it involves moving through poses in a fluid motion.
-In-between holding poses you’ll go through a ‘vinyasa’, a series of moves which join together the poses.
+Vinyasa is often called ‘flow yoga’ as it involves moving through poses in a fluid motion.
+In between holding poses, you’ll go through a ‘vinyasa’, a series of moves that join the poses.
 This style requires focus and is known for helping to calm down the mind.
-The amount of movement required however may make it difficult for those recovering from any illness or injury.
+However, the amount of movement required may make it difficult for those recovering from any illness or injury.

-Some Desease & Physical Problems Can Be Solved By Yoga Therapy In Our Yoga School & They Are:-
+Some diseases & Physical Problems Can Be Solved By Yoga Therapy In Our Yoga School & They Are:-

 • Arthritis/Rheumatic disorders